ddeveloper72/sub-team-imaging-report-model/EXECUTIVE_SUMMARY.md

 The **31+ beyond basic elements** serve important but specialized functions and should be implemented strategically based on specific institutional needs rather than as universal requirements.

 This pragmatic approach can accelerate Xt-EHR adoption while maintaining the option for comprehensive functionality when justified by specific use cases and institutional capacity.

 ---

+## Acknowledgments

+This analysis was made possible through the collaboration and contributions of two key projects:

+### PARROT Project
+The **PARROT v1.0 dataset** (https://github.com/PARROT-reports/PARROT_v1.0) provides the foundational real-world data for this analysis.
+This comprehensive collection of 2,738 multi-language imaging reports across 14 languages and 21 countries enables evidence-based assessment of actual clinical usage patterns.
+Without this rich dataset, empirical validation of the Xt-EHR model elements would not have been possible.

+### Xt-EHR Project
+The **Xt-EHR FHIR Implementation Guide** (https://build.fhir.org/ig/Xt-EHR/xt-ehr-common/index.html) provides the comprehensive imaging report data model that serves as the basis for this classification analysis.
+The detailed specification of imaging report and study elements enables systematic comparison with real-world usage patterns and supports evidence-based implementation guidance.

+We acknowledge the significant contributions of both projects in advancing standardized health data exchange and enabling this comparative analysis.

+---